Talentica/HungryHippos/Readme.md

 Execute the following command to get start with data publish.

 ### Command :
-    java -cp data-publisher-<version>.jar <main-class> <client-config.xml> <input-data>
+    java -cp data-publisher-0.7.0.jar <main-class> <client-config.xml> <input-data>
     <relative-distributed-path> <optional-args>
 ### Command arguments descriptions :

-    1. varsion : data publish jar version. i.e data-publisher-0.7.0.jar.
-Here ver means version which is "0.7.0".

-    2. main-class : com.talentica.hungryHippos.master.DataPublisherStarter
+    1. main-class : com.talentica.hungryHippos.master.DataPublisherStarter

-    3. client-config.xml: provide the client-config.xml file path which is available in Hungry Hippos installation package.i.e conf/client-config.xml
+    2. client-config.xml: provide the client-config.xml file path which is available in Hungry Hippos installation package.i.e conf/client-config.xml

-    4. input-data : provide path of input data set with file name.
+    3. input-data : provide path of input data set with file name.
 Currently we support text and csv files only which need be comma seperated.

-    5. relative-distributed-path : This path should be exactly same as provided in "sharding-client-config.xml" having field name "distributed-file-path".
+    4. relative-distributed-path : This path should be exactly same as provided in "sharding-client-config.xml" having field name "distributed-file-path".

-    6. optional-args : This arguments are optional which is to redirect the logs and also to run the application in background.i.e " >  logs/data-publish.out 2> logs/data-publish.err &"
+    5. optional-args : This arguments are optional which is to redirect the logs and also to run the application in background.i.e " >  logs/data-publish.out 2> logs/data-publish.err &"

 ### Example  :